Sceki/fpe_orbital_dynamics/README.md

 | propagate full pdf (42 epochs / 26 epochs over 50 y) | 0.43 s | 15 s |
 | evaluate pdf at 200k points | 4.3 ms | — |

-On the paper's 3D drag test case (22³ basis), the propagated mean semi-major axis matches a 20k-sample Monte Carlo run to **7 m** and its standard deviation to **4 m** after 50 years — within the Monte Carlo sampling noise — with the pdf integral staying within `5×10⁻⁵` of unity (`examples/03_equinoctial_deterministic.py`).

 ## Repository layout

 ```